 I had the good fortune to live in the fishing village of Srithanu on the island of Koh Phangan for a couple winters.
 Known worldwide for the Full Moon Parties in the resort town of Haad Rin, the western half of Koh Phangan is a major center in the world for learning about Tantra, meditation and yoga.

-There is Agama Yoga, the world’s largest Tantric school with its own campus and smaller Yoga Shalas like the Orion Healing Centre and The Sanctuary.
+Koh Phangan is a popular spot for the practice of yoga and meditation.
+There are a number of yoga shalas in and around the town of Srithanu.
 Half the island is protected in Than Sadet National Park, which is the legacy of forest monks who fought to protect the island’s unique ecology.

 Koh Phangan is a really incredible place and the island is full of perfect white sand beaches like Haad Yao, Mae Haad and legendary Bottle Beach that is renowned for its peace and quiet around Thailand.
 You will have no problem here meeting all kinds of interesting digital nomads, spiritual seekers and long-term expats.